ruby/prism/docs/build_system.md

 The build process internally looks up `_POSIX_MAPPED_FILES` and `_WIN32` macros to determine whether the functions of the memory map are available on the target platform.

+### Building prism with custom memory allocator

+If you need to use memory allocation functions implemented outside of the standard library, follow these steps:

+* Add `-D PRISM_CUSTOM_ALLOCATOR` to the build options
+* Additionally, include `-I [path/to/custom_allocator]` where your `custom_allocator.h` is located
+* Link the implementation of `custom_allocator.c` that contains functions declared in `custom_allocator.h`

+For further clarity, refer to `include/prism/defines.h`.

 ### Building prism from source as a C library

 All of the source files match `src/**/*.c` and all of the headers match `include/**/*.h`.